-When there is a division in the Commons or the Lords, tellers are appointed to verify the count and to report the result back to the House.
+Tellers are appointed to verify the count when there is a division in the Commons or the Lords and to report the result back to the House.

 Four tellers are required for a division to take place: two representing those voting for the motion and two representing those voting against.
 Two tellers - one from each side - are present in each division lobby to ensure a fair count.
 The result is then reported back to the occupant of the Chair, or the Woolsack, in the Chamber.